Skip to content

 I hope you enjoy reading this blog post.

-A C&P exam, also known as a Compensation and Pension examination or a VA claim exam, is one of the most critical components of your VA disability claims review process, yet a lot of veterans underestimate the importance of the C&P exam.
+A C&P exam (also known as a Compensation and Pension examination, C and P exam, or a VA claim exam) is one of the most critical components of your VA disability claims review process, yet a lot of veterans underestimate the importance of this exam.

 A C&P exam will determine the nature of your disability and your eligibility for benefits and pensions.
 A favorable C&P exam is the most crucial step towards achieving the VA disability rating you deserve.

-This article will help you understand the importance of the C&P exam and help you be prepared to meet with your C&P medical examiner.
+This article will help you understand the importance of this VA claim exam and help you be prepared to meet with your C&P medical examiner.

 c&p exam